CV XE GIS Home Page

 Paper maps developed by individual states were sent to the U.S. Bureau of the Census.
 The Census Bureau digitized the maps and transferred the resulting data into the Census Bureau's TIGER System.
 The TIGER (Topologically Integrated Geographic Encoding and Referencing) System is used by the Census Bureau as a way of tabulating address-oriented data.
 Once the school district maps were a part of the TIGER system, each of the nation's 6.5 million census blocks could be uniquely associated with their respective school districts.

-Proximity/MESA and SDDB Development
+ProximityOne and SDDB Development

 1990 Census School District Special Tabulation

 In 1993, under the sponsorship of NCES, the Census Bureau produced the 1990 Census School District Special Tabulation files that comprise approximately 95 percent of the SDDB's data.
-MESA and Census Bureau staff worked together to develop data compression techniques to transfer the data files from a mainframe computing environment into microcomputer databases.
+ProximityOne and Census Bureau staff worked together to develop data compression techniques to transfer the data files from a mainframe computing environment into microcomputer databases.

 Additional Statistical Data Sources